feathersjs/docs/guides/basics/hooks.md

 Writeable properties are:

 - `context.params` - The service method call `params`.
-For external calls, `params` usually contians:
+For external calls, `params` usually contains:
   - `context.params.query` - The query (e.g. query string for REST) for the service call
   - `context.params.provider` - The name of the transport (which we will look at in the next chapter) the call has been made through.
 Usually `rest`, `socketio`, `primus`.
 Will be `undefined` for internal calls.
 - `context.id` - The `id` for a `get`, `remove`, `update` and `patch` service method call